Despite there been more Green MEP’s in the European parliament than at any time the EU roll back on its promise climate neutral by 2050

-Three central and eastern European countries blocked a new EU climate change target on Thursday night, undermining global action to cut carbon emissions.
+Three central and eastern European countries blocked a new EU climate change target, undermining global action to cut carbon emissions.

 EU leaders had hoped to commit all the union’s member states to going carbon neutral by 2050 at a summit in Brussels, but in the end only 25 out of 28 countries were on-board.